ldebrot/RepData_PeerAssessment1/PA1_template.md

 detach(act_narep)
 ```

-Now let us have a look at the difference in mean and median values between the dataset with deleted NA values and the one with imputed NA values
+Now let us have a look at the difference of mean and median values between the data set with deleted NA values and the one with replaced NA values

-First, calculate mean and median values of the dataset with imputed NA values.
+First, calculate mean and median values of the new data set, containing imputed NA values.

 ```r